Pediatric parenteral nutrition

 At first, when your child is in the hospital, doctors will make sure they're getting the right nutrients through parenteral nutrition and that they're gaining weight with the current formula.
 When your child goes home, they will have lab tests every week to check their health and make any necessary changes to their nutrients.
 You'll also receive new nutrition IV bags from our team every week, delivered straight to your house.

-How do I prepare my child for Pediatric Parenteral Nutrition?
+How do I prepare my child for pediatric parenteral nutrition?

-Children may be afraid of needles and surgery.
+• Supporting your child - Children may be afraid of needles and surgery.
 Our team will do our best to help your child feel relaxed throughout the process.
 If your child is old enough to understand how the new nutrition plan will help them, you can help put them at ease by going over those benefits.
 You can also assure them that they will have anesthesia to help them sleep and feel no pain.

-If your child receives anesthesia, their care team will explain exactly what you should do to prepare.
+• Prep instruction - If your child receives anesthesia, their care team will explain exactly what you should do to prepare.
 For example, they will need to stop eating and drinking a certain time before the procedure, and they may need to stop taking medications.
 Your child’s care team will give you complete preparation instructions that are specific to your child’s treatment, health history and preferences before the procedure.

-Our Child Life services team helps education children and their families on their parenteral nutrition.
-The Child Life experts also help your child emotionally prepare for the procedure, and life with parenteral nutrition.
+Our child life services team helps education children and their families on their parenteral nutrition.
+The child life experts also help your child emotionally prepare for the procedure, and life with parenteral nutrition.

 What questions should I ask my provider about Pediatric Parenteral Nutrition?